Sky Tonight

 10 Hygiea will be visible until May, 10, when it will move too close to the Sun.
 During this time, its proximity to the Sun will cause it to disappear from the night sky, making it unobservable for a while.

-Hygiea Visibility Timetable on January 10
+Hygiea Visibility on March 11

 Hygiea Rise and Set Timetable